nhcarrigan/data-analysis-with-python/README.md

-# Scientific Computin with Python
+# Data Analysis with Python
  Certification projects for FCC